gabrielmermer/anki-rapid-cards/README.md

 Anki Rapid Cards is a Python script that will help you with making Anki cards quickly.

-It works by taking your input and turing it into a .csv file that you can import straight into Anki.
+It works by taking your input and turning it into a .csv file that you can import straight into Anki.

 ## Features